Safe Chance Constrained Reinforcement Learning for Batch Process Control: Introduction

 \section{Introduction}

 Recently, there has been growing interest amongst the research community and industry in the development of reinforcement learning (RL) based control schemes \cite{shin2019reinforcement}.
-This is underpinned by the ability of RL to naturally account for process stochasticity and handle nonlinear dynamics, and reflected by a growing literature that demonstrates application empirically \cite{kim2020model, joshi2021application, Spielberg_2019}.
+This is underpinned by the ability of RL to naturally account for process stochasticity and handle nonlinear dynamics, and reflected by a growing literature that demonstrates application empirically in applications ranging from set point control \cite{mowbray2021using, spielberg2019toward}, online optimisation and control of batch processes \cite{kim2020model,joshi2021application}, real time optimisation \cite{powell2020real} and production scheduling \cite{hubbs2020deep}.
 All of these works rely on offline simulation of a process model, with results often validated on the same model that the RL policy was trained.
-This implicitly considers that the model used offline is in fact a perfect description of the real process and provokes the question: \textit{"if a model is available, why not use model predictive control (MPC)?"}.
+This implicitly considers that the model used offline is in fact a perfect description of the real process and, in the context of control, provokes the question: \textit{"if a model is available, why not use model predictive control (MPC)?"}.
 In practice, the real system is never perfectly described by the available model.
 In the presence of uncertainty, the predictions from a model may not have closed-form expression, e.g. propagation of uncertainty using Bayesian inference.
-Here lies the real attraction of RL controllers.
-The ability to find an optimal control policy \cite{kirk2004optimal, bertsekas1995dynamic} independently of closed-form expressions of the uncertain process dynamics.
+Here lies the real attraction of RL controllers - the ability to find an optimal control policy \cite{kirk2004optimal, bertsekas1995dynamic} independently of closed-form expressions of the uncertain process dynamics, as is required by conventional finite dimensional optimization approaches such as stochastic, tube and distributionally robust MPC \cite{kouvaritakis2016model, langson2004robust,lu2020soft}.
+Additionally, the use of RL allows for a greater diversity of models i.e. they are not required to be smooth.

 However, there is a dualism implicit to RL.
 RL is very data expensive because knowledge about the uncertain dynamics and the quality of a control policy is instead gained by sampling \cite{sutton2018reinforcement}.
 Offline learning (simulation) is absolutely required due to the cost of real world data and the operational and safety risk associated with conducting the RL process online.
 As a result, there remains a dependence on the availability of a description of the physical system for offline simulation, which provides means to conduct preliminary learning before deployment to the real system.
 Despite this, few works consider the transfer of the policy \cite{petsagkourakis2019reinforcement} to the real online system, which promotes concerns for operational safety\footnote[1]{This is also placed in the scope of a wider concern regarding the \textit{interpretability} of machine learning systems}.
 For example, if model-process mismatch exists, constraints may be violated or the process driven to unsafe operating regimes.
 Given the acknowledgement that no model is a perfect description of the real process - the development of methods should consider that RL exploits the mathematical nature of the offline model.
 Similar concerns are addressed in \cite{hullen2020managing}.